ABOUT THE CONFERENCE

 8. Sally Dowling SC, Director of Public Prosecutions, New South Wales, Australia

-12. Jeanette Manning, Director of NAGTRI, United States of America
+10. Jeanette Manning, Director of NAGTRI, United States of America

-13. Kate Matthews, Vice-President, Canadian Association of Crown Counsels, Canada
+11. Kate Matthews, Vice-President, Canadian Association of Crown Counsels, Canada

-14. Manoel Victor Sereni Murietta e Tavares, President of CONAMP, Brazil
+12. Manoel Victor Sereni Murietta e Tavares, President of CONAMP, Brazil

 15. Catherine Pierse, Director of Public Prosecutions, Ireland

-16. Phairach Pornsomboonsiri, Deputy Attorney General, Thailand (coopted)
+16. Phairach Pornsomboonsiri, Attorney General, Thailand

 17. Ip Son Sang, Prosecutor General, Macao, SAR PRC

-19. Edina Soltesz, Public Prosecutor, Hungary
+19. Edina Soltesz, Public Prosecutor, Head of Division for International Cooperation, Hungary

 20. Bruce Swartz, Deputy Assistant Attorney General and Department of Justice Counselor for Interntional Affairs, United States of America